-The practice of FGC is widespread throughout Africa, Asia, and the Middle East, but it is also a public health concern in the United States, the United Kingdom, and other developed countries (Black and Debelle, 1995; Jones et al., 1997; National Public Radio, 2004), where immigrants from countries where FGC is widespread often import the practice and practice "back-alley" FGCs on girls born to their communities (Black and Debelle, 1995; US Department of Health and Human Services, 2009).
+Debelle, 1995; Jones et al., 1997; National Public Radio, 2004), where immigrants from countries where FGC is widespread often import the practice and practice "back-alley" FGCs on girls born to their communities (Black and Debelle, 1995; US Department of Health and Human Services, 2009).

 In its typology of FGC, the World Health Organization distinguishes between four types of FGC.
 In the first type (clitoridectomy), the clitoris is partially or totally removed.
 In the second type (excision), both the clitoris and the labia are partially or totally removed.
 In the third type (infibulation), the vaginal opening is narrowed by sewing or stitching the labia together.
 The fourth type of FGC is a residual category of sorts, which covers any FGC-type procedure that does not neatly fit in any of the first three categories, and which usually involves any of "pricking, piercing, incising, scraping and cauterizing the genital area" (World Health Organization, 2012).
-The procedure can take place at any time between birth and the age of 15 (World Health Organization, 2012), with the bulk of FGCs occurring between the ages of four and eight (Jones et al., 1999).
+The procedure can take place at any time between birth and the age of 15, but this varies widely, both between and within countries (US Department of Health and Human Services, 2009; World Health Organization, 2012).
+As a US Department of Health and Human Services (2009) fact-sheet on FGC notes: